Hamilton Island Environment and Sustainability Actions

-Increase water fountains around Hamilton Island from 6 to 12.
+Increase water fountains around Hamilton Island.
 This will help us continue to reduce single use plastic bottle consumption.

 Update sewerage treatment plant infrastructure.
 Improvements will result in increased capacity, creating a more robust environmentally sustainable plant, and higher quality treated effluent for use on the parks gardens throughout the island.